 The price of our tour includes roundtrip airfare, first class/select hotels and guesthouses in Oberammergau, most meals, first class admission tickets for the Passion Play, the services of a professional tour director and sightseeing in a deluxe motorcoach.

 We look forward to having you join us on this journey of a lifetime.
-It promises to be a wonderful experience for all with time to enjoy the fellowship of old friends and new.
-Nawas International Travel is making the arrangements and has earned a reputation for reliability and excellence in their near-seventy years of business.
+It promises to be a wonderful experience to enjoy the company of old friends and new.
+Nawas International Travel is making the arrangements and has earned a reputation for reliability and excellence in their near seventy years of business.

-While the year 2020 seems a long way away, NOW is the time to make plans and reserve your place as space is limited and we often sell out.
+While the year 2022 May seem a long way off, NOW is the time to reserve your place as space is limited and we often sell out.
 Don’t miss out on this opportunity to see the Passion Play and experience the history, culture and remarkable scenery of Eastern Europe!